-What Can a Handyman Do in Addis, Louisiana?
+What Can a Handyman Do Without a License in Addis, Louisiana?

 In Louisiana, most “handyman” work can be done without a state contractor license only if you stay under Louisiana’s monetary threshold for contractor licensing and you do not perform work in regulated trades (electrical, plumbing, HVAC) that require separate state licenses.
 Addis (City of Addis, West Baton Rouge Parish) typically requires a local occupational/business license to operate, even if you’re exempt from state contractor licensing.
 Even when exempt from licensing, permits and inspections may still be required for many common repair/remodel tasks.